What is The Strategic Method(TM)?

 Fix the system and you fix the person

-So what does a Certified Strategic Therapist do?
+So what does a Certified Strategic Coach do?

 First, they study how clients represent reality through the use of language, metaphors, themes, images, and emotions.
 How and where do clients store information about their world map.
 They uncover the “hidden” rules for happiness, love, significance, sadness, etc. so they can understand how those rules were written in the first place.
 Then instead of dwelling on whatever event created the rule, (just talking through it), they use specific strategies to destroy the rule and replace it with an empowering one that will necessarily create the change on the outside.